-Whatever it is that you opt to deep fry, the following precautions should always be taken, especially with the level of the heat produced by any type of cast-iron and the extraordinary heat retention properties that comes with this type of material.
+Whatever it is that you opt to deep fry, the following precautions should always be taken, especially with the level of heat produced by any type of cast iron and the extraordinary heat retention properties that come with this type of material.

 If you are going to deep fry in a cast-iron Dutch oven, make sure that you have a fire extinguisher available in your kitchen.
 Failing to prepare is preparing to fail.
 There is a considerable amount that can go wrong when deep frying in a cast-iron Dutch oven.